mozilla-mobile/mozilla-vpn-client/docs/rfcs/0003-rfc-controller_refactor.md

 One exception to the rule is `ConnectionHealth::ConnectionStability::Unstable`.
 The connection health object periodically sends pings and measures the received responses to assess whether or not the network connectivity is stable.
 To continue notifying users about their unstable network, we will continue to use this state within `ConnectionManager`.

 Beyond the connectivity checks, the Controller also manages how much time has elapsed since the VPN was toggled on.
-Having this logic in the controller bloats the code without any gains, so that code will be moved out of `Controller` and instead a simple `Timer` object will encapsulates the related logic.
+Having this logic in the controller bloats the code without any gains, so that code will be moved out of `Controller` and instead a simple `Timer` object will encapsulate the related logic.
 The timer starts when the VPN enters State On since doing the initial checks may take a few seconds that we don't need to account for.

 Because this is all part of a unified connectivity experience, we do not want to release bits and pieces of this until everything is implemented, tested, and ready to go, this means that all implementation will live behind a feature flag until we are ready to test and release.